rahvee/CBcrypt/README.md

 - LowCostSecret is derived by UTF8 encoding to bytes, each argument in order, and SHA256 hashing each argument in order, to create a concatenation of hashes, and then hash the concatenated hashes.
 The resultant hash should be unique for any unique combination of CBCryptHostID/username/password.
 - HighCostSecret is derived by using SCrypt on the LowCostSecret.
 Using SCrypt parameters: 16-byte all-zero salt, cost 4096, blockSize 8, parallel 1.
 - SeededPRNG is a SHA256 digest random generator, seeded by HighCostSecret.
-- Keypair is ECDSA 256, derived from SeededPRNG
+- Keypair is ECDH 256, derived from SeededPRNG

 ## Documentation and API ##